giantswarm/docs/src/content/guides/prepare-aws-account-for-guest-clusters/index.md

-As detailed in the [Architecture](/reference/giantswarm-aws-architecture/) docs, the tenant clusters (the clusters running your Kubernetes workloads) in a Giant Swarm installation are running in an AWS account separate from the host cluster.
+As detailed in the [Architecture](/reference/giantswarm-aws-architecture/) docs, the tenant clusters (the clusters running your Kubernetes workloads) in a Giant Swarm installation are running in an AWS account separate from the control plane.
 This gives great flexibility depending on the requirements and the usage scenario.
-For example, it allows the host cluster to be running in an AWS account owned by Giant Swarm, while tenant clusters operate in different AWS accounts each, depending on a customer's department using them.
+For example, it allows the control plane to be running in an AWS account owned by Giant Swarm, while tenant clusters operate in different AWS accounts each, depending on a customer's department using them.